IliaOzhmegov/TradingNeuralNetwork/README.md

 Other part of our data preparation process we have created an images of the candles (see *candle_builder.py*).
 This was a tedious process, where we had to create candle plots and "cut-out" each candle separately.
 We did so by drawing the 30-day slices of the data, then slicing each of them into individual plots.
 These individual plots contain a sindle candle with preserved spatial properties (including the center).
 The size of each candle box is 34 (width) x 200 (hight) pixels.

-For model robustness, we have introduced a parameter *lambda λ* that controls the transparency of the candle color.
+For model robustness, we have introduced a parameter *lambda λ* that controls the transparency of the candle color, but also width of the each plots and slight swing to left and right.
 In addition, we have added some background noise.
 Here are the samples of these candles.